Gopinath0903/19CS301-Module10/README.md

 for i in range(2):
       l.pop()
      print(l)

 ```
 ### Output:
  ![image](https://github.com/user-attachments/assets/d2ce0434-7594-41af-ba20-3d7ecf9e0d93)

-### Result: Thus, the given program is implemented and executed successfully .
+### Result:
+Thus the  python program to get the integer values from the user and push only the odd number into the stack and later pop the last 2 elements was executed successfully .

 ### EX: 10.2 IMPLEMENTATION OF STACK

+### Aim:
-### Aim: To Write a python program to implement the stack using deque method for rotating the stack.
+To Write a python program to implement the stack using deque method for rotating the stack.

 ### Algorithm:

 STEP 1: Start.